-The links on the left side of the page bring you detailed profiles of all Second Growth Bordeaux wine producers.
-The pages offer numerous, wine tasting notes, images , detailed histories, information on the wine making techniques, soil, terroir and links to buy the wine.
+The links on the left side of the page bring you detailed profiles of all Fourth Growth Bordeaux producers.
+The pages offer numerous, wine tasting notes, information on the vineyards and winemaking, images, detailed histories and wine buying guides.

 When the negociants and other people in the Bordeaux wine trade put together the listings and rankings for the official 1855 Classification, the various estates were looked at and classified on select criteria.
 This included sales prices for their wines over a 4 decade period of time, 1815 to 1855.
 For the 1855 Classification, a total of 61 Bordeaux chateaux were classified for their red wines.

 Just like what takes place today, sales prices for the Fourth Growth wines as well as all the classed growths of the Left Bank varied widely.
 The big difference between wine prices in 1855 versus today is the spread between the First Growths and the other classified wines which was much closer in those days, than it is today.

 However, prices for Fourth Growth Bordeaux was not that much different than wines classed as either Third Growth Bordeaux or Fifth Growth Bordeaux.
 For example, at the time of the classification, Third Growth Bordeaux traded for a range of 2,100 and 2,400 French Francs per barrel.

 Fourth Growth Bordeaux was selling for an average of 1,800 to 2,100 French Francs per barrel while Fifth Growth Bordeaux wines easily sold for between 1,400 and 1,600 French Francs per barrel.

 Out of 61 different Bordeaux chateaux that were classified in 1855, a total of 10 chateaux were classed as Fourth Growth Bordeaux.